 - Cleaning product and beauty product bottles

-- Drinks bottles (and tops)
+- Drinks bottles with the tops on

 - Food and drink cartons (like soup or juice cartons)